vikash-india/PhotographyNotes2Myself/photography/postprocessing_workflows/P009-DodgingBurningAndSpongingTechniques.md

             - This is to set how fast it works.
             - Start with 25% and find the appropriate levels.
         - Vibrance: Checked
-        - Other values as default.
+        - Leave other option values to their default values.
 * Alternatively, one can use the burn tool from method 2 to darken the selected area and use the sponge tool with mode as Desaturate to remove the colors.